-Acquisition will double revenue, triple customers, monetise Superloop's high-speed Internet network, boost growth in business and consumer segments.
+The acquisition will double revenue, triple customers, monetise Superloop's high-speed internet network, boost growth in business and consumer segments.

 Sydney, Tuesday 8th June 2021 - Superloop has announced its intent to acquire Exetel for $110 million.

 The acquisition has been funded by a fully-underwritten capital raise, and support from Superloop's banks.

 Exetel is Australia's largest private, independent Internet Service Provider (ISP), with more than 110,000 consumer and business customers.

 The acquisition will more than double Superloop's revenue, to a pro forma figure of $261 million, and see a pro forma uplift in EBITDA of 89% to approximately $34 million, including savings of approximately $5 million per year from network synergies.

 All of Exetel's employees (approximately 290) will join Superloop, expanding the total workforce to approximately 550 people.
 Exetel's CEO Richard Purdy will continue to lead Exetel for a transition period, reporting to Superloop's CEO Paul Tyler.

 Both brand names will remain, and there are no plans to reduce headcount as a direct result of the acquisition.
 The newly-combined business sales team will cross-sell new products over the expanded network footprint to both customer bases.

 "This brings together the high capacity infrastructure that Superloop has built over the past six years, to meet continuing and growing demand for fast, reliable Internet services that are easy and quick to access.
 Exetel's 110,000+ business and consumer end-users will be able to take advantage of that infrastructure," said Paul Tyler, CEO of Superloop.